Tools, Materials and Reference:

 YELLOW: Permanent Lemon Yellow, Naples Yellow Light

-BLUE: Ultramarine Deep, Colbalt Blue Deep, Prussian (sometimes)
+BLUE: Ultramarine Deep, Cobalt Blue Deep, Prussian Blue

-GREEN: Sap Green, Permanent Green Light, Phthalagreen, Turquoise Green
+GREEN: Sap Green, Permanent Green Light, Phthalo Green, Turquoise Green

 ORANGE: Permanent Orange

-You will need a water basin, or jar and paper towels.
+You will need a water jar to rinse your brushes and paper towels.

 Watch your reference points to be the "guide" This means, question yourself as to exactly (within each block) what goes where, and how does each line‚ relate to another.